Electricity Generator; Principles and Characteristics

 There are several types of generators, each designed to meet different needs and applications.
 Portable generators are small and easy to carry, ideal for home use or outdoor activities.
 Standby generators are designed to provide emergency power to commercial and residential buildings during power outages.
 Lastly, industrial generators are high capacity and are used in factories, power plants, and other industrial applications where a continuous and reliable power source is required.

-The operating principle of an electricity generator is based on Faraday's law, which states that a voltage is induced in a circuit when there is a change in magnetic flux through the circuit.
+The operating principle of an is based on Faraday's law, which states that a voltage is induced in a circuit when there is a change in magnetic flux through the circuit.

 Inside the electricity generator, magnetic flux is created by an electromagnet, generated through an electric current.
 The electromagnet rotates within a stator, which is a coil of wire.
 As the electromagnet rotates, the magnetic flux through the stator changes, inducing a voltage in the stator, creating an electric current.